gardener/documentation/hugo/content/010-blog/2018_week_07/_index.md

 Microservices tend to use smaller runtimes but you can **use what you have** today - and this can be a **problem in kubernetes**.

-Switching your architecture to microservices instead of a single monolith has many advantages, both in the way you write software and the way it is used throughout its lifecycle.
-In this post, my attempt is to cover one problem which does not get as much attention and discussion - **technology stack size**.
+Switching your architecture from a monolith to microservices has many advantages, both in the way you write software and the way it is used throughout its lifecycle.
+In this post, my attempt is to cover one problem which does not get as much attention and discussion - **size of the technology stack**.

 ## General purpose technology stack
 {{% blog_img "logo" "blog-service-common-stack.png" %}}